 About the Special Needs Alliance

-The Special Needs Alliance (SNA) is a national organization comprised of attorneys dedicated to the practice of disability and public benefits law.
+The Special Needs Alliance (SNA) is a national organization comprised of attorneys committed to the practice of disability and public benefits law.
 Individuals with disabilities, their families and their advisors rely on the SNA to connect them with nearby attorneys who focus their practices in the disability law arena.

 The SNA is an invitation-only organization.
 SNA membership is based on a combination of relevant legal experience in the disability and elder law fields, direct family experience with disability, active participation with national, state and local disability advocacy organizations, and professional reputation.
 As a result, an SNA member will have an average of 18 years of relevant legal experience, with no member having practiced law for less than 5 years.
-The majority have been certified as Elder Law Attorneys (CELAs) by the National Elder Law Foundation, the certifying entity for the National Academy of Elder Law Attorneys (NAELA).
+Many have been certified as Elder Law Attorneys (CELAs) by the National Elder Law Foundation, the certifying entity for the National Academy of Elder Law Attorneys (NAELA).

 Mission and History